Operator transfers

 What the buyer receives

-- A supported status summary for the transaction lead
+- A technical-acceptance summary the deal lead can circulate internally

 Who uses the output